xanderon/my-website/README.md

 # My Commit Rules

 🚀 Feature: Add
 - Used for commits that add a new feature or functionality to the codebase.
-- Example: <mark>"🚀 Add: Login functionality"</mark>
+- Example: **"🚀 Add: Login functionality"**

 🐞 Bug Fix: Fix
 - Used for commits that resolve an issue or bug in the code.
-- Example: <mark>"🐞 Fix: Bug in user authentication"</mark>
+- Example: **"🐞 Fix: Bug in user authentication"**

 🔧 Refactor: Refactor
 - Used for commits that make changes to the code without adding or removing functionality.
-- Example: <mark>"🔧 Refactor: Code for better performance"</mark>
+- Example: **"🔧 Refactor: Code for better performance"**

 📚 Docs: Update
 - Used for commits that add or update documentation or comments in the code.
-- Example: <mark>"📚 Docs: Update for new feature"</mark>
+- Example: **"📚 Docs: Update for new feature"**

 🎨 Style: Format
 - Used for commits that make changes to the code style or formatting.
-- Example: <mark>"🎨 Style: Fix linting errors"</mark>
+- Example: **"🎨 Style: Fix linting errors"**

 ✅ Test: Add
 - Used for commits that add or update tests for the code.
-- Example: <mark>"✅ Test: Add for new feature"</mark>
+- Example: **"✅ Test: Add for new feature"**

 🔗 Merge: Merge
-Used for commits that merge branches in the repository.
+- Used for commits that merge branches in the repository.
-- Example: <mark>"🔗 Merge: Develop branch into master"</mark>
+- Example: **"🔗 Merge: Develop branch into master"**

 ⏪ Revert: Revert
 - Used for commits that revert previous changes.
-- Example: <mark>"⏪ Revert: Commit that introduced bug"</mark>
+- Example: **"⏪ Revert: Commit that introduced bug"**